On this page:

 Catalog Multiple Items

 - Select multiple items in the item panel by checking the box to the left of the thumbnail.
 You can select items in a range by holding Shift then clicking.
 Holding Ctrl or Command for Macs and clicking will add to your selection.
-Select Edit Selected from the actions menu or right click on the selected items.
+Select Edit from the Actions Bar or right click on the selected items.
 The items will open as a new edit tab, which shows the available cataloging forms and the fields of the default form.
 It will also display the thumbnail images and SSIDs from all the items you selected to edit where the image viewer normally appears on the right.

 - By default, values entered in the fields will be applied to all items you have selected to edit.
 If the items already contained text, fields that contain different data will show “Multiple values” in grey-text.
 Entering data in these fields will overwrite the data across all items.